Bergenfield Harassment Defense Attorneys

 Our clients, who face prosecution in courts throughout Bergen County, including Bergenfield, Carlstadt, and Ridgefield Park, place their confidence in our hands and we take this responsibility very seriously, refusing to provide any less than the best possible defense.
 Contact the offices of The Tormey Law Firm 24 hours a day, 7 days a week to find a legal advocate who truly prioritizes your needs.
-We can be reached at (201) 556-1750 for free consultations.
+We can be reached at 201-330-4979 anytime, day or night, for free consultations.

 Harassment Charges in New Jersey: N.J.S.A.
 2C:33-4

 Under New Jersey Law, harassment offenses are governed by N.J.S.A.
 2C:33-4, which mandates the following: